FBAR vs. Form 8938: What’s the Difference and Do You Need to File Both?

 Their total foreign assets ($436,000) exceed both the $10,000 FBAR threshold and the $400,000 FATCA threshold for married expats filing jointly abroad.

-David and Linda need: Both FBAR and FATCA compliance.
+David and Linda need to comply with both FBAR and FATCA.

 Important